 Jacob Tessler, a graduate of UCF's Master's degree in Secondary Education, is currently a teacher at a public High School in Osceola County.
 He has been teaching in the public sector for a number of years, with private sector teaching and adult education experience for many years prior.
 As a student of how the mind works, memory, and the rigors of test taking, he provides a unique point of view towards how to prepare, study, and approach the tests.
 (Provides individual GRE and SAT tutoring.)

 The Core Mathematical Concepts for Students is designed to familiarize you with the basic math concepts that are tested in the GRE, GMAT, and SAT.
 These exercises are designed to reacquaint you with concepts that you may not have seen for some time.
-These tutorials help you practice the different types of problems for each math concept, and the different ways each concept is used.
-There is also an answer key for you to use when you are done with each exercise so that you can check your answers.
+These pdf-based worksheets assist you practice in the various types of problems for each math concept area, and the different ways each concept is used.
+There is also an Answer Key for you to use to check your work.

 All of these files are in PDF format.
 If you need to download Adobe Reader please visit the Adobe Reader website.

 You can find free practice exams from the official testing organizations for the following:

 Contact Us | Frequently Asked Questions | Transfer and Refund Policy | Special Notes